-The HCV Approach is a unique three-step methodology that helps protect HCVs in prospective forestry and agricultural plantations and across landscapes.
-It is referenced as a tool for achieving several UN Sustainable Development Goals, for meeting corporate sustainability commitments, and as a mechanism to ensure responsible investments in forestry and agriculture globally.
+The HCV Approach is a unique three-step methodology that helps protect HCVs where development will take place.
+It is referenced as a tool for achieving several UN Sustainable Development Goals, for achieving certification by voluntary sustainability schemes, for meeting corporate sustainability commitments, and as a mechanism to ensure responsible investments in forestry and agriculture globally.

 Identified for protection

 A look at the licensing scheme helping companies protect nature and communities By now, more than 1 million hectares of land have been analysed by authorised assessors for values that are critical to nature conservation and sustainable livelihoods, with support from the High Conservation Value Resource Network (HCVRN).
 More than 40 percent of these need […]Keep reading

 PRESS RELEASE: Strategic HCSA-HCVRN collaboration to strengthen conservation of tropical forests and boost critical values for nature and people

 24 September 2020 – HCV Resource Network (HCVRN) and the High Carbon Stock Approach (HCSA) have signed a five-year Memorandum of Understanding (MoU) to strengthen their collaboration to conserve forests and uphold community rights in tropical forests.
 The two approaches can be used together to identify and conserve forests and their values – […]Keep reading

 The HCV Network Secretariat is seeking a consultant for a short term project to create outreach materials for HCV screening .
 HCV screening is a tool for scaling up the HCV approach to landscapes and jurisdictions.
 To further contribute to the uptake of the screening tool, we would like to develop a set of outreach […]Keep reading